apache/druid/docs/design/segments.md

 * `meta.smoosh`

-    A file containing metadata (filenames and offsets) about the contents of the other `smoosh` files
+    A file containing metadata (filenames and offsets) about the contents of the other `smoosh` files.

 * `XXXXX.smoosh`

     Smoosh (`.smoosh`) files contain concatenated binary data.
 This file consolidation reduces the number of file descriptors that must be open when accessing data.
-The files should be 2 GB or less in size to remain within the limit of a memory mapped `ByteBuffer` in Java.
-Smoosh files contain individual files for each column in the data and an `index.drd` file that contains additional segment metadata.
+The files are 2 GB or less in size to remain within the limit of a memory-mapped `ByteBuffer` in Java.
+    Smoosh files contain the following:

-Additionally, a column called `__time` refers to the time column of the segment.
+    - Individual files for each column in the data, including one for the `__time` column that refers to the timestamp of the segment.
+    - An `index.drd` file that contains additional segment metadata.

 In the codebase, segments have an internal format version.
 The current segment format version is `v9`.